 Skidmore in Spain

 The Skidmore in Spain program, offered for fall, spring or for the entire academic year, is designed for students with advanced-level Spanish and emphasizes integration into the academic and cultural life of Spain.
 Students take a combination of courses at the Program Center in Madrid or a local Spanish university.
 Academic areas include humanities, social sciences, business, economics, film, history, literature, language, music, politics, sociology, theater, and fine arts, including courses in art and art history.
 Customized internships are also available for fall, spring, or full-year participants.
-The resident director and staff in Madrid provide on-site support, including organizing housing with families and an intensive orientation session.
+The resident director and staff in Madrid provide on-site support, including organizing housing and an intensive orientation session.
 A cultural reimbursement program allows students to fully engage in the amazing variety of activities offered in Madrid.
 Courses are taught entirely in Spanish.

 Students must have a minimum GPA of 2.750 and have completed at least four semesters of college-level Spanish (FS 206 ) or the equivalent before participating.